 Odorant manufacturers create custom blends of the noted compounds so that they are more suitable for specific applications.
 When selecting an odorant or odorant mixture, it is crucial to understand the odorant’s vapor pressure, odor, soil penetrability, and oxidation resistance.

-Another essential aspect when dealing with the odorant is to take great care to eliminate or minimize the fugitive odorant emissions during the filling process.
+Another essential aspect of the odorant is to take great care to eliminate or minimize the fugitive odorant emissions during the filling process.
 Odorant manufacturers can deliver the chemical via truck or transportable containers for smaller applications.

 Natural Gas Mercaptan